EdgeTX/edgetx-user-manual/color-radios/model-settings/model-setup/usb-joystick.md

 In **Advanced mode** you can configure the following options:

+{% hint style="info" %}
+Changes made on this page do not take effect immediately - an **Apply Changes** button appears (enabled once you have unsaved changes) and must be pressed to apply them.
+{% endhint %}

 **Interface mode:** This indicates to the target device (the device you are connecting your transmitter to) what type of device you are connecting.
 The options are **Joystick**, **Gamepad**, **MultiAxis.** &#x20;

 {% hint style="info" %}